whiterabb17/OelianderSource/README.md

 # Oeliander

+MikroTik Router Exploitation Kit
+- Exploiting WinBox vulnerability that leaks user & password

-MkCheck upgraded, Rewritten in .NET6 with some extra features
+<a href="https://github.com/whiterabb17/MkCheck">MkCheck</a> upgraded, Rewritten in .NET6 with some extra features